spdx/Spdx-Java-Library/README-V3-UPGRADE.md

 ## Changes to ExternalElement and ExternalExtractedLicenseInfo (SPDX Version 2.X classes)

 - Constructors changed to take the document URI for the document containing the external element or license.
-This is different from the previous constructor which took the document URI of the document containing the reference and an ID of the form `DocumentRef-XX:[ID]`  To accomodate compatibility, the constructors will check for the old DocumentRef format and attempt a conversion.
+This is different from the previous constructor which took the document URI of the document containing the reference and an ID of the form `DocumentRef-XX:[ID]`  To accommodate compatibility, the constructors will check for the old DocumentRef format and attempt a conversion.
 - Added a method `referenceElementId(SpdxDocument documentReferencingExternal)` which will convert return the `DocumentRef-XX:[ID]`.
 This should be used in place of the getId which previously returned this format.